Manual for operating RoboDIMM

 time out error with the T/S.) and un-screw the prism plate (watch for the position marks).

-same for DEC.
+Then do the same for DEC.
+(Pictures park position)

-Star ALKAID (!) which is located in URSA MAJOR (Eta Ursa Major) visible the whole year.
+use star ALKAID (!) which is located in URSA MAJOR (Eta Ursa Major) visible the whole year.

 5. Get the handset, go to the MENU, choose ALIGN and change the mode from LAND to POLAR.